SDayar/FaceScan/README.md

          -> Table : Faces
                 -> Columns : ID(int unsigned primary key), Marks(text), Age(text), Name(text).
 /*********Notes************************/
 This system is very sensitive(tolerance = 0.6/1).
 Which means it's not optimum.
 It has its own limits.If you really want to make sure the system will be able to distinct two faces, I invite to closely read my notes under the "Saving window".
-This is the fourh version and probably the latest.But of course I invite you to take a look on the previous ones so you can see the "plus" I add in this.
+This is the fourth version and probably the latest.
+But of course I invite you to take a look on the previous ones so you can see the "plus" I add in this.
 Hope you enjoy it !